eye-division/jeniross/_gallery/tapestries.md

   - image_path: /assets/images/556c61837505a.jpg
     image_title: The Isle is Full of Noises by Jeni Ross
     image_description_markdown: >-
-      150 x 168cm Woven Tapestry I am fascinated by **The Tempest** and have found myself returning again to the idea of this **stage set** island.
+      150 x 168cm Woven Tapestry.
+I am fascinated by **The Tempest** and have found myself returning again to the idea of this **stage set** island.
-      This version has Caliban at its centre.
       Private Collection.
   - image_path: /assets/images/4eca664f7384d.jpg
     image_title: 'Detail: **The Isle is Full of Noises** by Jeni Ross'
     image_description_markdown: Woven tapestry Private Collection